nhoffman/barcodecop/README.rst

 other specimens (as of course are some smaller fraction of the exact matches, but we can't identify these as easily).
 This mis-assignment is a problem for ultra sensitive assays that attempt to draw conclusions from the presence of very low prevalence reads.
+Another issue is low quality barcodes - if the quality score of barcodes is sufficiently low enough it indicates that they may be misassigned to reads.

-This package provides the ``barcodecop`` command that uses the index reads to determine the most prevalent barcode sequence and filter reads from an accompanying fastq file.
+This package provides the ``barcodecop`` command that uses the index reads to determine the most prevalent barcode sequence and filter reads from an accompanying fastq file and optionally filters reads with low quality barcodes.

 Command line arguments::